 Even though everything is easy, there are some traffic rules which should be observed.

-In town you are only allowed to drive 40 km/h .
-The "Speed Zone – 40 km/h “ signs show that speed limitation.
-On country roads the speed limit is 80 km/h and on the dual carriage way (motorway) it is 110 km/h ( Taxis? ) .
+In town you "should" only drive 40 km/h .
+The "Speed Zone – 40 km/h" signs show that speed limitation.
+On country roads the speed limit is 80 km/h and on the dual carriage way (motorway) it is 110 km/h, taxis have to drive slower..

 When driving on the dual carriage way (motorway) there are many roundabouts.
 Drivers approaching a roundabout give way to those who are driving in it.
 As long as you would like to stay at the dual carriage way (motorway) you can choose both lanes.
 If you would like to leave the motorway to turn to the left you should change to the left lane and if you wish to leave the roundabout at the third exit just take the right lane.